Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 When run successfully, these commands create a virtual environment and activate it.
 They also install the packages we will need for the rest of the tutorial.

-The tasks that are described here using DSVM can also be completed using your local Windows machine.
+The tasks that are described here using DSVM can also be completed using your local machine.
 However, there are several advantages in using the DSVM.
 One example is that you can use the already-installed tools like Python, Git, and PowerBI, without having to do that by yourself.
-Another example is that you can take advantage of GPUs that are available with the [Deep Learning toolkit for Data Science VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.dsvm-deep-learning?tab=Overview).
-While the instructions here are for DSVM without GPUs, the steps are similar if you're using the Deep learning toolkit for Data Science VM.
-We will add details about how to use the DSVM with GPU in future.
+Another advantage is that you can take advantage of optional GPUs for DSVMs.
+The instructions here can be used for DSVMs with or without GPUs.

 Return to [Manage Historic Data](#manage-historic-data) if you're using DSVM for managing historic data to follow the rest of the instruction in that section.
 Otherwise, continue to the next section.